Exclusive: Glencore to buy Mercuria stake in coal miner

 Glencore, aiming to be a major force in all top coal exporting regions, has been trying to gain control of OCH since June with its local partner, local politician-turned businessman Cyril Ramaphosa.

-It started in June to buy shares from various owners of OCH, a substantial exporter with large reserves and highly-sought after export capacity at Richards Bay Coal Terminal [ID:nL5E7KJ1QH].
+It started in June to buy shares from various owners of OCH, a substantial exporter with large reserves and highly-sought after export capacity at Richards Bay Coal Terminal.

 Glencore declined to comment on the deal with Mercuria.
 A Mercuria spokesman was not immediately available for comment.